 Terrain traps

 Mountaineering terrain is characteristically exposed to terrain traps.
 Mountaineers are frequently travelling in terrain where any fall is not survivable.
-These increase the consequence of even small avalanches such as narrow gullies, cliffs, crevasses, etc. In all reported avalanche fatalities over the last 20 years in NZ, trauma has been the main cause of death rather than burial asphyxia.
-In multiple North American studies published over a similar timeframe, based on a much larger data set than available in NZ and where skiers and snowboarders are much more represented in the statistics, asphyxia is by far the main cause of death.
+These increase the consequence of even small avalanches such as narrow gullies, cliffs, crevasses, etc. In almost all reported avalanche fatalities over the last 20 years in New Zealand, trauma has been the main cause of death rather than burial asphyxia.
+Small avalanches can be encountered even when the avalanche danger is ‘Low’ and so can catch climbers out.
+These small avalanche are often new snow or surface problems such as Loose Wet or Windslabs which can be easy to observe and predict.

 Mobility